-During the most recent CHNA and Implementation Strategy planning process, EEH identified an opportunity to improve the systematic identification of patients with underlying social determinants of health (SDOH) aimed to enhance the referral process to community-based organizations (CBO).
-An Epic module was implemented to identify patients in need of community resources such as food banks and other social support.
+During the most recent CHNA and Implementation Strategy planning process, EEH identified an opportunity to systematically identify patients with underlying SDOH to enhance the referral process to community-based organizations.
+An Epic module was implemented to identify patients needing community resources such as food banks and other social support.
+EEH is currently screening inpatients and plans to commence ambulatory screening in 2024.
+In the first year, 5% of screened inpatients showed a need for food, housing, safety, transportation, or utility assistance.